-One element in my nearly regular Web jaunt involves a trip to websites operated by urban weeklies, to check out what’s happening in the world we in Siberia with a View can only dream about.
+My regular Net jaunt involves trips to websites operated by urban weeklies, to check out what’s happening in the world we in Siberia with a View can only dream about.
+And avoid.

 If the local electric power system is functioning (things have improved of late and we have juice nearly four days out of five) I find myself in front of the computer screen at 8 a.m., pudgy fingers poised above the dusty keyboard, a free soul soaring in a bright, virtual sky.

 After an hour or so flipping the digipages, I am refreshed, sophisticated.
 I’m unusually susceptible to illusion; it’s my life’s blood.

 I don’t often read the “news” as presented in these publications, unless it’s something like Westword’s recent “Smoke Pot Like an Adult in 2015” or SFWeekly’s “High-End Marijuana of the Month Club Hits San Francisco” and “Top Five Exhibitionist Posts of 2014.”
 News has to seduce me with a boffo hed or I’m off to better things.

 I mouse to articles and slide shows in the Food and Drink and the Arts sections of these weekly tabs.
 This allows me, in the case of food entries, to imagine meals I will never enjoy at new and exciting establishments in the country’s culinary capitols I will never visit and, in the case of the Arts section, to shout at the computer screen whenever I see examples of artwork in a distant cultural mecca that look as if they were created by someone’s pet hamster.
 Actually, I don’t shout until I read the rave reviews that accompany the photos.

 But, last week, I chance upon a news item I cannot ignore: an article resulting from exhaustive research, touching on a topic critically important to the nation and its future.